 Retrospectively rated policies often have a minimum ratable loss as well as a maximum ratable loss.
 This is the minimum aggregate loss that factors into the retrospective premium calculation.
-Just as the maximum aggregate loss that the insured will pay for generates an insurance charge, the minimum ratable loss the insured will pay for even if it incurs no claims over the policy period generates an insurance savings that offsets the insurance charge (or is subtracted from the charge to generate a net insurance charge).
+Just as the maximum aggregate loss that the insured will pay for generates an insurance charge, the minimum ratable loss the insured will pay for even if it incurs no claims over the policy period generates an insurance savings that offsets the insurance charge (or is subtracted from the charge to generate a net insurance charge.
+The ratio of the net insurance charge to the expected loss is called the Net Table M charge, or the net aggregate loss factor).